Track-Based Triggers for Exotic Signatures: Conclusions and Recommendations

+Current LHC triggers are primarily designed to target prompt decays of heavy particles to high momentum Standard Model particles.
+However, many compelling BSM scenarios lead to decays which are significantly displaced from the interaction point or include low momentum decay products.
+For these unconventional scenarios, the anomalous charged particle trajectories are the most distinctive feature of the event.
+This study explored the impact of track reconstruction parameters on trigger efficiency for a collection of representative models.

+In general, for these unconventional signatures, perfect track reconstruction efficiency is rarely achievable.
+However, even introducing a partial track reconstruction efficiency in a \pt or \dz range can make a substantial difference in sensitivity, and high efficiencies across these parameter spaces are not required.
+Triggering on $20\%$ of events is infinitely better than triggering on none.

+HSCP sensitivity is relatively insensitive to choice of tracker parameters, due to their distinctive, high-\pt tracks.
+If timing information is available, translating this measurement into a time of flight estimate is the most discriminating strategy.
+For HSCPs, the most impactful variation studied was $\eta$ coverage, with typical efficiencies from a barrel-only scenario at $\sim 30\%$, but those from an extended endcap scenario as high as $\sim 75\%$.

-To tackle highly diffuse models like SUEPs, very low \pt tracks are required, with the highest possible useful threshold at around 1 GeV for the models studied here.
-For experiments where this is not feasible at L1, alternate strategies which do not relying on track counting will be needed for the first stage of the trigger, and could be complemented with lower \pt track requirements at HLT.
-In this case, overall efficiency is still likely to be low, because high-energy initial state radiation is required for any alternate trigger strategies.
-If the \pt threshold could be kept at $1$~GeV or pushed even lower for prompt tracks, it would be possible to drastically improve sensitivity to SUEPs.
+To tackle highly diffuse models such as SUEPs, a track trigger with a low \pt-threshold is required.
+For the models studied here, the highest possible useful threshold is $\pt > 1$~GeV, though variations in model temperature would affect this cut-off.
+For experiments where a low \pt-threshold is not feasible at L1, alternatives to track counting should be considered, and could be complemented with lower \pt-thresholds at HLT.
+For the SUEP scenario considered here, the overall efficiency is still likely to be low, because high-energy initial state radiation is required for any alternate trigger strategy.
+If the \pt-threshold could be kept at $1$~GeV or pushed lower for prompt tracks, it would be possible to drastically improve sensitivity to SUEPs.

-For the other models considered here, a tracking threshold of \pt $>2$~GeV is enough to provide useful sensitivity.
-However, in the case of the Higgs portal model, substantial improvement could still be gained from lower \pt thresholds.
+For the other models considered here, a tracking threshold of $\pt >2$~GeV is sufficient to provide useful sensitivity.
+In the case of the Higgs portal model, substantial improvement could be gained from reduced \pt thresholds.
 To address models with light mediators, lower mass long-lived particles, and hadronic decays, the most useful design strategy is a track trigger that pushes the \pt threshold as low as possible with modest \dz coverage.
-To gain sensitivity to the decay products of more massive particles, like long-lived staus, a large \dz range is more essential while the \pt threshold is not.
+To gain sensitivity to the decay products of more massive particles, such as long-lived staus, a large \dz range is more essential while a low \pt threshold is not.